We create positive changes – environmentally, socially and economically – throughout the state of Baja California Sur.

 In El Triunfo, we have developed, and are developing, several projects of historical, architectural, cultural, environmental, health and/or educational value.
 Each aims to benefit the small village in its economic regeneration and improve the quality of life for its inhabitants.

-- Museo Ruta de Plata, a historical mining museum / interpretative center that will open in 2018 and showcase the greater region.
+Museo Ruta de Plata, a historical mining museum / interpretative center that will open in late 2018 and showcase the greater region.

-- Preservation of the nineteenth century Ramona Smokestack — with the combined efforts of the Corredor Historíco CAREM, the International Community Foundation, the Ejido of El Triunfo and the Mexican government, important restoration work will prevent the village from losing this historical landmark and help clean up the environment.
-Read more about this endeavor and learn how you can help.
+Restoration of the nineteenth century Ramona Smokestack — with the combined efforts of the Corredor Historíco CAREM, the International Community Foundation, the Ejido of El Triunfo and the Mexican government — was completed in mid-2018.
+By protecting this historic landmark, not only has the region’s cultural heritage and history been preserved, but also important safety issues have been addressed.
+Read more and learn how you can still help and be a part of this community endeavor.

 LA VENTANA & EL SARGENTO